-White guavas have a round, oval shape with vibrant green outer skin and a pure white center.
+White guavas have a round, oval shape, vibrant green outer skin, and a pure white center.
 They are native to South America and have been growing wild since ancient times.
 Their white flesh is firm and juicy, with a lime-like sweetness and musky melon flavor.

 Interested in more vibrant foods?
 Check out this post, 107 Foods That Are Purple.

 67. White Lanshou Melon

 The white-skinned, honeydew-type melon has thick, heavy, and sweet flesh that is rich in Vitamin C. This variety has been grown in Lanzhou, China since it was introduced there in the 1940s by U.S. Vice President Henry Wallace.

 68. White Scallop Squash

 Early white bush scallop squash is a variety of summer squash, more familiarly known as pattypan squash.
 It is a Native American heirloom grown by American Indians in the Northeast for hundreds of years.
 It is best eaten roasted with shallots to bring out its sweet and buttery flavor.

 These Alpine strawberries are a natural mutation of the wild-growing redwood strawberry.
 Amazingly, these white strawberries taste like ripe pineapple!
 The white strawberry is the wild strawberry indigenous to Europe and can be eaten raw or cooked into desserts.